aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

       Roles:
         - !Ref "KarpenterNodeRole"
 ```
-To do this manually for an existing cluster, you would find your cluster's InstanceProfileName and use that to attach the role needed.
+To do this manually for an existing cluster, you would find the name of the instance profile that your Kubernetes nodes are already using, and use that to associate the existing IAM role to the Karpenter-managed nodes.
-To list all instance profiles, type:

 ```bash
 aws iam list-instance-profiles